sigmorphon/sigmorphon.github.io/sharedtasks/2020/task2.md

 [katharina.kann@colorado.edu](mailto:katharina.kann@colorado.edu) by May 4th, 2020.
 Participants may submit predictions from as many models as they wish; each submission will be scored separately.
 Participants must submit predictions for all languages to be scored.
-Participants must specify any external resources used at time of submission.

 ## Overview Paper